cs-chan/Fuzzy-Compression/README.md

 Han, S., Pool, J., Tran, J., & Dally, W. (2015).
 Learning both weights and connections for efficient neural network.
 In Advances in Neural Information Processing Systems (pp. 1135-1143).

 ## Citation

-This repository contains code and trained models for the paper:
+If you find this code useful for your research, please cite

 ```
 @article{tan2017fuzzy,